BLACKLITRO/fuse-introlab/lab01/README.md

 ![03-template.png](./img/03-template.png)

-JBDS is going ask if you want to change to Fuse perspective, click yes.
+CodeReady Studio is going to ask if you want to change to Fuse perspective, click yes.

 Under *src/main/resources* duplicate **application.properties** and with name **application-dev.properties**, we are going to use this as the setting during our development time.